 A child’s emotional problems can surface in a number of areas such as school performance, home behavior and peer relations.
 What may begin as a “stage” can turn into disruptive, counterproductive or even dangerous behavior.
 Highly trained child and adolescent psychiatrists, social workers, psychologists, Licensed Professional Counselors and experienced nursing staff provide each child with an individualized evaluation and treatment in the setting least disruptive to the lives of the child and family.

-The Child & Adolescent Outpatient Clinic serves children and adolescents up to age 18 years old with emotional and behavioral disorders including ADHD, anxiety, mood, and adjustment disorders.
+The Child & Adolescent Outpatient Clinic serves children and adolescents up to age 18 years old with emotional and behavioral disorders including ADHD, anxiety, mood and adjustment disorders.
 The Child and Adolescent Outpatient Clinic offers children, adolescents and their parents a wide range of mental health treatment options in a less restrictive outpatient setting.
-The clinic serves children and adolescents up to age 18 years old with emotional and behavioral disorders including ADHD, anxiety, mood, and adjustment disorders.
 A multidisciplinary team of child and adolescent psychiatrists, child psychiatry fellows, psychiatry residents, and social workers staff the clinic to provide evaluations and individualized treatment.
 The clinician works closely with the school and other agencies involved in the child's care.
-Individual, family, and group therapy and medication management are offered.
+Individual, family and group therapy and medication management are offered.

 To schedule an outpatient appointment, call 843-792-9162.

 Additional outpatient programs:

 The inpatient program at the Institute of Psychiatry provides brief crisis stabilization of children (5 to 17) with severe emotional disorders.
 Youth in crisis situations who are a risk to themselves or others learn new skills to better cope at home after discharge.
 The treatment team works closely with the family and outpatient providers and community agencies in order to ensure a smooth transition back to the community.

 Each child is treated and evaluated by a team that consists of an attending child psychiatrist, a resident psychiatrist, a clinical social worker, nursing staff members, a special education teacher, and other medical and therapeutic people.
 We are a teaching hospital, and one of our missions is to provide training, so your child will also be talking with supervised student and resident physicians, nurses, and others.
 Your child's treatment team includes: